 Last weekend I made these fabulous Mexican Mini Beef Flautas with Avocado Cream and let me tell you, yummy!!
 Oh my goodness, they were just so good!
 More like heavenly.
-This my friends is one appetizer you will want to make often.
+This my foodie friends is another Mexican appetizer you will want to make often.
 They are just too good!
 But don’t take my word for it…make this one for sure.

 Me: “John, want some flautas?”
 I just cooked a chuck roast and was thinking about making some flautitas”

 John: “Cathy, my dear, have I ever said no to any of your cooking?”
-“Come on woman, of course I do, where do we start?”
+“Come on woman, of course I do, can I help you, where do we start?”

 John: “BTW, Dos Equis on the menu too?!”